HANICA-DWA/Eloquent-JavaScript/06_object.md

 provides the actual constructor function, which will be bound to the name `Rabbit`.
 The others are packaged into that constructor's prototype.
 Thus, the earlier class declaration is equivalent to the constructor definition from the previous section.
-It just looks nicer.[uitleggen _syntactic sugar_]{fixme}
+It just looks nicer.[Dit is de syntactische suiker]{aside}

 {{index ["class declaration", properties]}}